-This study only considers dry dynamical processes, namely multi-scale interaction between the large-scale blocks and smaller-scale AC eddies.
+This study only considers dry dynamical processes, namely multi-scale interactions between the large-scale blocks and smaller-scale AC eddies.
 While the results presented here suggest there is a strong, significant relationship between block persistence and the amount of AC eddies a block interacts with, this process is certainly not the only dynamical process occurring during the maintenance phase of a block.
-The most important missing piece of this study is the extent to which moist dynamics, for example diabatically-heated outflow from warm conveyer belts (e.g. Pfahl et al., 2015; Steinfeld and Pfahl, 2019), also affect block persistence.
+The most important missing piece of this study is the extent to which moist dynamics, for example diabatically heated outflow from warm conveyer belts (e.g. Pfahl et al., 2015; Steinfeld and Pfahl, 2019), also affect block persistence.
 We hypothesise that in persistent blocks with very few AC eddy interactions, other maintenance processes such as diabatically-generated negative PV anomalies are instead dominant.
 Similarly, in short blocks with many AC eddy interactions, there may be other processes (e.g. diabatic cooling) that causes the block to decay quickly despite the continued AC eddy forcing.
-Further work is required to compare these dynamical differences between blocks with many contributing AC eddies to those with few AC eddy contributions.
-Furthermore, our results have also highlighted the existence of two further types of AC eddies, namely those that pass through the block, and those that are spawned by the block and propagate downstream.
-These types of AC eddies require further investigation, particularly as it is possible that they can go on to interact with another block event downstream.
-Finally, this work has only considered the AC eddies that contribute to blocking anticyclones, whereas some blocks (omega or dipole blocks) also have quasi-stationary cyclones as part of the blocking system.
-Further analysis is required to examine whether more (or more intense) cyclonic eddies increase the persistence of blocking cyclones, in a similar way that AC eddies increase the persistence of the anticyclonic part of blocks.
+Further work is required to com-